-Welcome to the Camp Marriott 2022 Camping Season!
+Welcome to the Camp Marriott 2023 Camping Season!
 We are very excited to bring you this year's Camp Marriott summer program.
-Our goal is to provide a high-quality program for every participant by creating meaningful experiences to form a basis for personal growth, and for the Troop or Crew to grow and develop as a team through active involvement in the Patrol Method.
+Our goal is to provide a high-quality program for every participant by creating meaningful experiences to form a basis for personal growth, and for the Troop or Crew to grow and develop as a team through active involvement in the patrol method.
 We believe that the success of a participant at camp is not dependent on whether they complete badges, but rather what they can learn from their time at camp as a whole experience.
-We know last summer was unconventional in many ways but are excited to have you back once again to experience camp in a more full experience.

-The Camp Marriott leadership has developed another year of unique programs based on feedback from units that came to camp last summer, as well as the Camp Marriott senior leadership team.
-We have updated many of our merit badge offerings across the board.
-I think you will find our new offerings to be fresh and exciting for all scouts.
-I am particularly excited about, The Guild, our hands on workshop which now includes the Engineering, Plumbing and Home Repair merit badges in addition to old favorites like Welding and Metalwork.
+The Camp Marriott leadership team has developed another year of unique programs based on feedback from units that came to camp last summer, as well as the Camp Marriott senior leadership team.
+We have cycled back or added many new merit badges to keep our program fresh and engaging.
+I think you will find our new offerings exciting for all scouts.

 We are dedicated to providing the best possible program to our units and run on a reservation-wide 6-day camp.
 The schedule is detailed in this packet, so please read carefully!
-We also continue to offer units a choice between Patrol Cooking for scouts who want the experience of cooking their own food and Heater Stack meals for hot food picked up at our commissary.
+We also continue to offer units a choice between Patrol Cooking for scouts who want the experience of cooking their own food and Heater Stack meals for hot food picked up at our brand new commissary.

 As you are going through this guide, if you have any questions about merit badges, schedule changes, or anything in general, we are always here to help.
-Please feel free to contact us via email (campmarriott@gmail.com) or on Facebook @CampMarriott.
-As always, we are here to go the Extra Mile for you and your unit!
+Please feel free to contact us via email (camp.marriott@gotogoshen.org).
+As always, we are here to go the extra mile for you and your unit!

-Thank you for joining us this summer and helping us continue 55 years of excellence!
+Thank you for joining us this summer and helping us continue our tradition of excellence!
 We hope that you and your unit have a great experience and feel the passion that we have put into this summer's program.